CristinaMarzo/POO/README.md

 # TerceraEvaluacion
-Inside this repository I am uploading my programmes for the third term of my high-school year.
+Inside this repository I am uploading my programmes written on Java for the third term of my high-school year.